 Jerusalem at the time of Passover.
 He is described as debating theological

-matters with the priests.
+matters with the priests in the Jerusalem Temple.
 Presenting the hero as a child prodigy does not

 appear in the Mythic Hero Archetype being considered here.
 However,